toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

 ```

-ISO8601 is now a standard format, built in to the core date context object
+ISO8601 is now a standard format and is built directly into the core date context object.

+When using date types in your templates, you can now simply use the `.iso8601` key on the date itself:

 ```html
 Built-in iso8601 date format: